aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ## 10. Summary

-In this exercise you have use
+In this exercise you have used

 *  RDS monitoring tools like CloudWatch Metrics, Enhanced Monitoring to understand the database workload.
 *  RDS performance monitoring tools like Performance Insights and its counters to understand the workload.